aqeeluser404/SecurePassApp/README.md

-# MyPasswordManager
+# SecurePassApp

-MyPasswordManager is a simple and secure password manager built with Vue.js and Vuex.
+This is a simple password manager built with Vue.js and Vuex.

 ## Features